 Bitcoin enjoyed its 13th birthday on Tuesday this week – the date the first block was mined.
 But bitcoin prices have hardly been celebrating, with declines of around 10% so far this year (Chart 1).
 The cumulative drawdown since the November highs is now at 37% (Chart 2).
-The total crypto market cap currently sits at $2.0tn, with bitcoin claiming a 40% dominance.
+The total crypto market cap currently sits at $2.0tn, with bitcoin claiming a 40% dominance, so you may wonder what the reasons are, and should I buy bitcoin now?

 The recent declines come as increased Fed hawkishness hits tech stocks.
 This suggests bitcoin is trading with broader risk sentiment rather than crypto-specific dynamics.
 Indeed, our on-chain and flow metrics are giving an overall neutral signal, rather than negative (see below).